jenama/JEnama/README.md

 - 👋 Hi, I’m Johanne
 - 👀 I’m interested in frontend, backend and fullstack
-- 🌱 I’m currently learning introductory cybersecurity
+- 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on applications
 - 📫 How to reach me johanneenama@gmail.com